Chennaiy City trolls FC Pune City over statement against player poaching | Goal.com

 After reports of clubs attempting to lure players contracted to Pune City surfaced, the Stallions took to social media to put out a statement.

-The Wadhawan Group-owned club stated that they looking at relocating to a new city and are talking to potential investors to sell stakes.
+The Wadhawan Group-owned, in their statement, also confirmed that they are looking at relocating to a new city and are talking to potential investors to sell stakes.
 While this announcement must have been disheartening for Pune's fans, I-League champions Chennai City decided that it was the right time to post a hilarious comment under Pune City's tweet.

 Disclaimer: Inter-club player transfers are subject to market risks.
 Please read the second point carefully to prevent hypo-crazy! 😋— Chennai City FC🏆 (@ChennaiCityFC) June 17, 2019